Teaching Advancement Program (TAP)

 Faculty can now choose from daylong certificates and workshops or engage in a more immersive experience over a semester or the academic year.

 The face of faculty development is changing and CLT is responding to this global trend while building our faculty development program to meet the diverse needs of our AUC faculty body.

 TAP into one or more of the below pathways:

 Your choice of one or more certificates:

 Teaching at AUC certificate - previously named the Teaching Enhancement Certificate (TEC).
 The Teaching at AUC Certificate fulfills the provost's Teaching Enhancement Initiative.
-This is a daylong workshop open to all faculty, and required for all new adjunct faculty.
+This is a three-hour workshop open to all faculty and required for all adjunct faculty.
 This certificate includes:

 - Exploration of liberal arts education

 - Applying backward design and writing effective learning outcomes

-- Meta-reflection on pedagogy and processes used in the workshop itself, including CATs and technology
+- Meta-reflection on pedagogy and processes used in the workshop itself, including classroom assessment techniques and technology

 - Plan for follow-up with one-one consultations with CLT